 The user can run r.basins.fill either interactively or non-interactively.
-If the user simply types r.basins.fill without other arguments on the command line, the program will prompt the user for the needed parameters using the standard GRASS parser interface.
+If the user simply types r.basins.fill without other arguments on the command line, the program will prompt the user for the needed parameters using the standard GRASS parser interface (see manual entry for parser).